-Due to the generosity of donors, Girl Scouts of Kansas Heartland is able to offer several scholarships.
-To apply for the council scholarships listed below, except for the Gold Award Scholarship which has a separate application, complete the 2015 College Scholarship Application.
+Thanks to the generosity of donors, Girl Scouts of Kansas Heartland is able to offer several scholarships.
+To apply, complete the 2018 College Scholarship Application.

 This year’s council scholarship offerings include:

-- George and Jayne Smith Scholarships: $3,000 (up to six scholarships available) 2015 Smith Instructions
+George and Jayne Smith Scholarships: $3,000 (up to six

 Girl Scouts of Kansas Heartland